bright/substrate-raft/bin/authority-service/README.md

 # Authority Service
 This is a microservice for substrate nodes, which handle authorization process.
 Nodes using the API can request service to get information if they are authorized or not.
-API provides two simple requests:
+API provides following simple requests:
 * slot number authorization:
+* round number authorization
 * node name authorization:

 ## Build